stride3d/stride-docs/en/manual/game-studio/settings.md

 TODO: IMAGE

-This category allows you to customize which external applications are used by Game Studio by default.
+This category allows you to customize which external applications are used in Game Studio by default. <- change this

 | Setting | Description |
 | :-- | :-- |